faahren/notion-page-verification-stats/README.md

 ## What will hapen
 The script will retrieve data from Notion and insert pages in the bigquery table that you defined in your env file.

+## Why is the exported format so tedious in BigQuery ?
+This code was generated to mimic the Airbyte extraction format for educational purpose.
+I would always advise using tools like Airbyte in production instead of maintaning your own APIs

 ## Run the query to transform the data
 - Take the file in scheduled_query/pages.bqsql
 - Replace the table id in line 11 (The only thing you need to change is this table id in the first CTE)